There are a whole host of different dances out there, find the ones that you like. Learn them all and you can make up your own!

 - Viennese Waltz, couples whirl around the floor; first one way, then another.
 Grand and majestic, this fast version of the waltz originated in Austria.

 - Quickstep, this dance comes out of the Charleston and ragtime era.
 It’s a fun and energetic dance that is characterized by it’s fast footwork and movement around the floor.

 The Latin/Swing Dances.
-These stay on the spot.
+These typically stay on the spot.
 They tend to have more rhythmical isolations of the body and are great for working on rhythm and coordination.

 - Swing is a broad category that includes Jive, Jitterbug, Lindy Hop, and Shag, among others.
 Swing is fun, fast, and energetic, and has recently enjoyed a huge revival.